Social engagement: Definitions

-Prohaska, Anderson and Binstock (2012) noted that the term social engagement is commonly used to refer to one's participation in the activities of a social group.
-The term has been defined by Avison, McLeod and Pescosolido (2007) as "the extent to which an individual participates in a broad range of social roles and relationships." and by Zhang, Jiang, and Carroll as "the commitment of a member to stay in the group and interact with other members".
+The term "social engagement" is commonly used to refer to one's participation in the activities of a social group.
+The term has also been defined as "the extent to which an individual participates in a broad range of social roles and relationships." and as "the commitment of a member to stay in the group and interact with other members".

-Prohaska, Anderson and Binstock (2012) noted that the term has not always been used consistently in literature, and can be sometimes confused with several other similar (but distinct) concepts from social sciences.
+The term has not always been used consistently in literature, and can be sometimes confused with several other similar (but distinct) concepts from social sciences.
 Social engagement is different from the concept of a social network, as social network focuses on a group, rather than the activity.
-They similarly note the difference between social engagement and social capital, the latter defined as "resources available to individuals and groups through their social connections to communities".
-Civic engagement is also different, as it refers to political activity, membership and volunteering in civil society organizations.
+Social engagement also differs from social capital, with the latter defined as "resources available to individuals and groups through their social connections to communities".
+Civic engagement is also different, as it refers to political activity, and to membership and volunteering in civil society organizations.

 Characteristics

-Social engagement is related to participation in collective activities, which reinforces social capital and social norms.
+Social engagement can be evidenced by participation in collective activities, which reinforces social capital and social norms.
 Key elements of social engagement include activity (doing something), interaction (at least two people need to be involved in this activity), social exchange (the activity involves giving or receiving something from others), and lack of compulsion (there is no outside force forcing an individual to engage in the activity).
 For the most part, social engagement excludes activities for which one is getting paid, or family obligations.

 A common metric of social engagement is the quantifiable volume of activity.
 A traditional form of social engagement, such as church going, may be measured by the number of one's visits to the church.
-In the Internet setting a metric of social engagement on a discussion board may take the form of the number of posts made.
+In the Internet setting, a metric of social engagement on a discussion board may take the form of the number of posts made.

-One of the main topics in studying social engagement by social scientists has related to whether individuals are more or less engaged with various communities.
-Some studies have suggested that modern information and communication technologies have made it easier for individuals to become socially engaged in more distant or virtual communities, and thus have decreased their involvement in local communities (see also Bowling Alone).
+One of the main questions about social engagement explored by social scientists has been whether individuals are more or less engaged with various communities.
+Some studies have suggested that modern information and communication technologies have made it easier for individuals to become socially engaged in more distant or virtual communities, and thus have decreased their involvement in local communities.

-Promotion of positive behavior in and opportunities for social engagement also serve as key goals in the field of positive youth development.
+Promotion of positive behavior in, and opportunities for, social engagement also serve as key goals in the field of positive youth development.

 Health

-High social engagement has been identified with improved happiness and health and well-being; however, context is important.
+High social engagement may improve happiness and health and well-being; however, context is important.
 High social engagement in deviant, delinquent activities such as membership in a criminal organization can be detrimental to one's health, as can be being too involved (having too many social roles), which can lead to stress due to conflicts between roles.